-I belong to a group of wonderful people
+I belong to a group of wonderful

+Challenge."
 The idea behind this is to recreate as faithfully

 statue from the medieval period.

-The rules are fairly simple: once the Challenge picture has been selected,
+The rules are fairly simple: once the Challenge picture has been

-the pose.
+yourself in the pose.
 The colours and style of the outfit must

 be as accurate as possible.
 It is not important what fabric the

 outfit is made from nor whether it is hand-stitched or machine-sewn.

 What matters is that the image is recreated as faithfully as possible.

 Photos and progress notes are posted to the group along the way

 I almost always base my outfits on images, but in 2015 I joined

 the challenge and so it began!

 14th Century Tailor's Workshop Manuscript Reproduction

 Not contant to make just the main gown, I recreated the entire

 Tacuinum Sanitatus, and hand-stitched everything in

 it with period sewing techniques.
 It was a huge undertaking,

 14th century gown with ruffled veil taken from the Bibliotheque

 nationale de France, Latin 765, fol.
-23r. featuring a large amount
+23r. featuring a large

-used in this challenge are recpurposed, and
+of the fabrics used in this challenge are recpurposed, and

 the fur is recycled, making this challenge even more challenging.